ML-KULeuven/the_apples_game/README.md

 This starts a websocket on the given port that can receive JSON messages.

 The JSON messages given below should be handled by your agent.
-Take into account the maximal time allowed to reply.

 ### Initiate the game

-Both players get a message that a new game has started:
+Each agent gets a message that a new game has started:

     {
         "type": "start",
         "player": 1,
-        "timelimit", 0.5,
-        "game": "123456"
+        "game": "123456",
-        "grid": [5, 5],
+        "grid": [36, 16],
         "players": [
           {
-            "location": [7,10],
+            "location": [7, 10],
             "orientation": "right"
           },
           {
-            "location": [43,10],
+            "location": ["?", "?"],
-            "orientation": "left"
+            "orientation": "?"
           }
         ],
-        "apples": [[25,15], [25,14], ...]
+        "apples": [[10, 15], [3, 5], ...]
     }

-where `player` is the number assigned to this agent, `timelimit` is the time in seconds in which you need to send your action back to the server, and `grid` is the grid size in rows and columns.
-Furthermore, `players` contains the initial locations and orientations of respectively player 1 and player 2.
+where `player` is the number assigned to this agent and `grid` is the grid size in columns and rows.
+Furthermore, `players` contains the initial locations and orientations of all players that participate.
 Finally, `apples` contains the locations of the apples.
 Locations are represented as `[x, y]` coordinates with the origin at the top left.
+Note that only the locations of apples that are within a 15x15 window of the agent's location are included in the message.
+Similarly, the location and orientation of the players that are outside this window are replaced with a quotation mark.

 If you are player 1, reply with the first action you want to perform: